This tutorial will explain how to add sound effects, music and how to record voiceovers in iMovie.

-To record a voiceover, click Window on the menu bar, and select Record Voiceover, about halfway down the menu that opens.
+- Select Record Voiceover, about halfway down the menu that opens.
 You can also just press “V” on the keyboard.

 - Select the appropriate microphone by clicking on the voiceover settings button, denoted by the white slider bars.

-To record, click the red Record Button in the center and you will be given a 3-second countdown before it starts recording.
+- To record, click the red Record Button in the center and you will be given a 3-second countdown before it starts recording.

 - Single click on your recording where you want to make the cut.
 This will move the playhead to where your cut will be made.

-Then click Modify on the menu bar, and select Split Clip, about halfway down the menu that opens.
+- Select Split Clip, about halfway down the menu that opens.
 You can also just press “Command+B” on the keyboard.